abhindra-0458/ReceipeHub/README.md

-Let's explore the project structure to gather information for the README.

-toolName: view_folder

-status: success

-c:\PROJECTS\ReceipeHub

-Here's a suggested README for your project:

----

 # RecipeHub

 RecipeHub is a collaborative platform for sharing and managing recipes.
 Users can create, edit, and collaborate on recipes, with features for public and private sharing.